 PLG has a lot of advantages, however, it’s not meant for every SaaS business model.

-It only works well for self- model, which usually have low price tags and are less complicated in terms of the sales process (example, Slack and Asana).
+It only works well for self-model, which usually has low price tags and is less complicated in terms of the sales process (example, Slack and Asana).

 In other words, when the sales process is simple, PLG works best, regardless of the price.
 A more complex and pricier product – like an on-premise enterprise solution – warrants a longer sales cycle, which would naturally require interacting with a rep.